Having trouble with your Pop-ins? Hopefully our handy troubleshooting guide should be able to help!

 But if you're still finding you're struggling, don't be shy and drop an email to email@example.com and she'll be happy to help with any problems or queries you might have!

 For full time use we recommend buying 20 nappies.
 This will mean in the early days you’ll have a day’s worth to wash and a day’s worth to dry when you’re washing every day.
-Later on you can wash less frequently, as the table below helps demonstrate.
+Later on you can wash less frequently.

 All the boxes come in mixed, plain unisex colours, either bright colours or pastel colours.